I disagree with your idea of running BGP on servers because I think sysadmins shouldn’t be involved with routing.

 - It’s available in many ToR switches (excluding greedy vendors who want to slap SP tax on everyone using BGP).

 - It’s available in every Linux distribution (not sure about Windows Server, comments most welcome).

-Finally, if you want to know how the whole thing works, register for the next session of the Leaf-and-Spine Fabric Designs live webinar; guest star Dinesh Dutt will cover numerous implementation details in his part of the session.
+Finally, if you want to know how the whole thing works, watch the Leaf-and-Spine Fabric Designs webinar; guest star Dinesh Dutt covered numerous implementation details in his part of the session.